 Moisten a paper towel or a soft, lint-free cloth with water.
-(You can also buy monitor cleaning products at computer-supply stores.)
-Don’t spray liquid directly onto the screen—spray the cloth instead.
+(You can also use a computer cleaning kit) Don’t spray liquid directly onto the screen—spray the cloth instead.
 Wipe the screen gently to remove dust and fingerprints.
 Never touch the back of the monitor.
 For laptop screens, buy a special cleaning solution available at computer stores.

 Finally, make sure that everything is dry before you plug your computer back in.